 It’s that time again!
 Many families are gearing up for gift-giving, turkey cutting and coordinating their family photos.
 But some families are trying to figure out which parent gets what time with their children.

-When parents make the decision to no longer share a household, it becomes difficult to organize and schedule where the children are going to spend their holiday time.
+Disputes over visitation are very common around the holidays.
+When parents no longer share a household, it becomes difficult to figure out where the children are going to spend their holiday time.

-The kids are not in school, and it’s a great time to spend quality time with extended family.
-But what happens when the parents cannot agree on where the children are going to go?
+What happens when the parents cannot agree on where the children are going to go for the holidays?

-Unfortunately, visitation related fights often occur around holiday times.
-If you feel a dispute brewing with your child’s father or mother, you should know what to do, and what is likely to happen if you do need an attorney.
+Unfortunately, visitation related hearings often occur around holiday times.
+If you feel a dispute brewing with your child’s father or mother, you need to know what to do.
+You should also know what is likely to happen if you do need to fight about it.
+You should also weigh whether or not you need to retain an attorney.

 Here are some things the Maryland Courts consider in visitation disputes:

-- What kind of schedule do the children have with each parent?
-In trying to decide which parent gets which holiday the Court takes into account how often each parent spends time with the children, and the family traditions they should participate in.
+- What kind of visitation schedule do the children have with each parent now?
+In trying to decide which parent gets which holiday, the court takes into account how often each parent spends time with the children the rest of the year.

-- If either parent travels regularly to spend time with family, or if there are family members coming into town, that is a consideration for alternating the holidays.
+- Where is the extended family?
+If either parent travels regularly to spend time with family, or if there are family members coming into town, that is a consideration for alternating the holidays.

-- The distance between the parents is another factor that plays into the decision.
+- How far is the travel?
+The distance between the parents is another factor that plays into the decision.

-- Whether the holiday shall be alternated by year (i.e. Mom gets Thanksgiving with the children in odd years and Dad gets Thanksgiving with the children in even years) or if the holiday will be divided (i.e. Mom gets the morning and Dad gets the afternoon).
+- When do the families usually have their “big” get together?
+The court will have options to alternate by year (i.e. Mom gets Thanksgiving with the children in odd years and Dad gets Thanksgiving with the children in even years) or the holiday can be divided on the actual day (i.e. Mom gets the morning and Dad gets the afternoon).

 For Thanksgiving many children are out of school early Wednesday until the next Monday, which means there is more than just Thanksgiving Day to consider.
-If both parents are willing they could divide that extra time, but if travel is imminent then one parent may keep the children for the whole break and alternate to the other parent next year.
+If both parents are willing, they could divide that extra time, but if travel is imminent, one parent may keep the children for the whole break and alternate to the other parent next year.

 With Christmas Break it can be more interesting.
-Most children have off days before Christmas Day until after the New Year.
+Most children have off a few days before Christmas Day until after the New Year.
 The normal split is often Christmas Eve/Christmas morning.
-But again, if one parent is traveling the other can miss out.
+But again, if one parent is traveling the other may be forced to miss out.

 Often the Court tries to evenly divide the time and gives each parent either Christmas Day, or more time after, and then alternates by odd and even years.
 Some parents would rather split Christmas Eve and then Christmas Day so that each parent sees the children on Christmas Day.
 But that requires communication and the ability to work together.
 This also depends on when and how each parent celebrates their Christmas Holiday.

-Sadly, parents are not always able to make the choice.
+But parents are not always able to make the choice.
 While the Judge will try to do what is best for the child, they will always be imposing their view of what is the best way to handle the holiday.
+It won’t necessarily match up with your view!

 Conclusion & Next Steps

 Before this holiday season, work together to come up with a schedule that works for you, works for your children, and works for the other parent.
-No one wants to be at the Court House right before a holiday, or see a police car light rather than their holiday lights.
-Work out the details sooner rather than later so there are no misunderstandings and no fighting about when, where, and for how long.
+No one wants to be at the court house right before a holiday.
+Work out the details sooner rather than later so there are no misunderstandings.

 More likely than not, the children want to see both parents and spend time with everyone.
 Quality time with both parents is a great gift for your children.